citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineCatalogsAPIsDAAS.md

 )

 func main() {
-    citrixCustomerId := "citrixCustomerId_example" // string | Citrix Cloud Customer ID.
-    citrixInstanceId := "citrixInstanceId_example" // string | Citrix Cloud Instance (Site) ID.
+    citrixCustomerId := "CitrixOnPremises" // string | Citrix Customer ID.
+Default is 'CitrixOnPremises' citrixInstanceId := "citrixInstanceId_example" // string | Citrix Instance (Site) ID.
-    userAgent := "Mozilla/5.0" // string | User Agent type of the request.
     createMachineCatalogRequestModel := *openapiclient.NewCreateMachineCatalogRequestModel("Name of the machine catalog", openapiclient.ProvisioningType("Unknown"), openapiclient.SessionSupport("Unknown")) // CreateMachineCatalogRequestModel | Details about the machine catalog to create.
-    async := true // bool | If `true`, the machine catalog (and associated objects) will be created as a background task.
+    userAgent := "Mozilla/5.0" // string | User Agent type of the request. (optional)
+    authorization := "authorization_example" // string | Citrix authorization header: CWSAuth Bearer={token} (optional)
+    citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
+If not provided, a new GUID will be generated and returned. (optional) xAdminCredential := "xAdminCredential_example" // string | Admin credential to use when performing the operation.
+If not specified, the operation will be performed using the account under which the identity service is running If specified, must be in a format matching that of the standard 'Authorization' request header; the username and password separated by a colon, UTF8-encoded, then base64-encoded, then the \"Basic \" scheme prepended.
+Example:Basic QWxhZGRpbjpPcGVuU2VzYW1l (optional) xAccessToken := "xAccessToken_example" // string | Access token to use when performing the operation.
+If specified, must be in a format matching that of the standard 'Authorization' request header; UTF8-encoded, then base64-encoded, then the \"Bearer\" scheme prepended.
+Example: Bearer bGljaGVuZy5saW5AY2l0cml4LmNvbQ== (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional) async := true // bool | If `true`, the machine catalog (and associated objects) will be created as a background task.
 The task will have JobType CreateMachineCatalog.
 When the task is complete it will redirect to GetMachineCatalog.
 The job's Parameters will contain properties: * _Name_ - Name of the machine catalog being created. (optional) (default to false) sourceNameOrId := "sourceNameOrId_example" // string | The machine catalog name or Id to recreate from.
 It is only used for catalog recreation scenario.
-Here specify name or Id of the failed catalog to recreate. (optional) authorization := "authorization_example" // string | Citrix Cloud authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
-If not provided, a new GUID will be generated and returned. (optional) xAdminCredential := "xAdminCredential_example" // string | Admin credential to use when performing the operation.
-If not specified, the operation will be performed using the account under which the identity service is running If specified, must be in a format matching that of the standard 'Authorization' request header; the username and password separated by a colon, UTF8-encoded, then base64-encoded, then the \"Basic \" scheme prepended.
-Example:Basic QWxhZGRpbjpPcGVuU2VzYW1l (optional) xAccessToken := "xAccessToken_example" // string | Access token to use when performing the operation.
-If specified, must be in a format matching that of the standard 'Authorization' request header; UTF8-encoded, then base64-encoded, then the \"Bearer\" scheme prepended.
-Example: Bearer bGljaGVuZy5saW5AY2l0cml4LmNvbQ== (optional) xActionName := "xActionName_example" // string | Orchestration Action Name (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional)
+Here specify name or Id of the failed catalog to recreate. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.MachineCatalogsAPIsDAAS.MachineCatalogsCreateMachineCatalog(context.Background()).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).CreateMachineCatalogRequestModel(createMachineCatalogRequestModel).Async(async).SourceNameOrId(sourceNameOrId).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XAdminCredential(xAdminCredential).XAccessToken(xAccessToken).XActionName(xActionName).Accept(accept).CitrixLocale(citrixLocale).Execute()
+    resp, r, err := apiClient.MachineCatalogsAPIsDAAS.MachineCatalogsCreateMachineCatalog(context.Background()).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).CreateMachineCatalogRequestModel(createMachineCatalogRequestModel).UserAgent(userAgent).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XAdminCredential(xAdminCredential).XAccessToken(xAccessToken).Accept(accept).CitrixLocale(citrixLocale).Async(async).SourceNameOrId(sourceNameOrId).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `MachineCatalogsAPIsDAAS.MachineCatalogsCreateMachineCatalog``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)